-In the 1990s a passionate group of historians called The Regina Ethnic Pioneers created a booklet that served as a self-guided walking tour of the Regina Cemetery.
-Their booklet primarily focused on pioneers and early settlers, including mayors, police officers and veterans.
+During the 1990s, The Regina Ethnic Pioneers created a booklet that served as a self-guided walking tour of the Regina Cemetery.
+Their booklet primarily focused on pioneers and early settlers, including mayors, police officers, and veterans.

 A few years later, a sequel to the book was published that focused on Eastern European and Asian immigrants.
 These included shopkeepers, entrepreneurs, church volunteers and community leaders.

 The tour books could be purchased near the gates of the Regina Cemetery for $2 and were to be returned when the tour was completed.
 However, these books weren’t often returned.
 Because of this, the books were relocated to the Riverside Cemetery Office, where they could be purchased and the money could go towards printing more of them.

 In 2017, Kenton de Jong used the books, as well as his own research, to revive the tours.
-To operate the tours, he partnered with Heritage Regina.
-He used the tours to raise money for a monument dedicated to the 330 victims of the 1918 Spanish Influenza.
-Through the walking tours, public donations and generous private donations, over $5,000 were raised for the monument.
+To operate the tours, he partnered with Heritage Regina, and together they used the tours to raise money for a monument dedicated to the 330 victims of the 1918 Spanish Influenza.
+Through the walking tours, public donations, and generous private donations, over $5,000 were raised for the monument.
 The Spanish Influenza Memorial was unveiled inside the Regina Cemetery on December 17, 2017.

 In 2018 the tours continued, with Heritage Regina using the donated money to help fund their own community projects and historical events.

-Determined to continue the legacy of the tours, de Jong created Regina Cemetery Tours – The Game as a virtual representation of the original tours.
+Following this revelation, de Jong created Regina Cemetery Tours – The Game as a virtual representation of the original tours.
 This game offers the ability to share stories that would otherwise not be included in the physical tours.
-To preserve creative control over the game, de Jong chose not to include Heritage Regina in this project.
-Additionally, the City of Regina expressed displeasure in the game, stating it as “a private endeavor [sic] not sanctioned by the City“.
+The game is updated frequently, with seasonal changes, new characters and new stories to learn.